Slow Build —

 an evolving fine art exhibition

-Each artist invited will create work that responds to the environment and current installation.
-They will then install their work with power to rearrange the installation or create extensions and modifications to works, contributing to an ecosystem of collaboration.
+Each artist invited created work that responded to the environment and current installation.
+With the power to rearrange the installation or create extensions and modifications to works, each artist contributed to an ecosystem of collaboration.

-Slow Build will culminate in a final exhibition, held in early-September, which will contain the echoes of amended work and shadows of those that were removed, creating a recognizable through-line of art works.
-This traceable, and physical, lineage of works illuminates how space and function are mutually defining; interiors are built to serve utility, and practices adjust to their spatial context.
+Slow Build culminated in a final exhibition, which contained the echoes of amended work and shadows of those that were removed, creating a recognizable through-line of art works.
+This traceable, and physical, lineage of works illuminated how space and function are mutually defining; interiors are built to serve utility, and practices adjust to their spatial context.

-Through this partnership with [working], the mid-Market neighborhood, and Bay Area artists, Borderline is activating their mission of engaging with a broadening range of communities to make art more visible, accessible, and meaningful to the greater public.
+Through this partnership with [working], the mid-Market neighborhood, and Bay Area artists, Borderline activated their mission of engaging with a broadening range of communities to make art more visible, accessible, and meaningful to the greater public.